 Evidence of Batuk’s story showed itself more and more each day.
-It was very clear that he was abused not just by one person, but many people during his short 6-7 month life on the streets.
+It was very clear that he was abused not just by one person, but by many people during his short 6-7 month life on the streets.

 For the first month when I walked him, I had to hold his tail up, because otherwise he would keep it tucked tight between his legs.
 He was also so scared he wouldn’t cuddle, and wanted to spend most of his time under the bed.
 I did what I like to call “force him to love me”, but at first, Batuk was so traumatized that he couldn’t stay cuddling for more than two seconds before he would squirm away and go lie down on his own.

 Batuk was terrified of puddles and his water bowl.
 Every time he went to drink, he had to double check to make sure nothing was going to jump out of the water and get him.
 For the first few months, Batuk was afraid of going to the bathroom in open spaces and near people.
 I realized that he must have been abused for going to the bathroom on the streets near peoples market stalls.

 A couple weeks after having him, we took him for a proper walk down the valley in the forest, and unleashed him.
 It was as if he never saw an open space like that before.
 It was the first time I saw him happy.